 - Elections can either be exercises in authorization or consultation.

 - Not all elections achieve 50% (notably local elections and referenda).

 - An authorised chamber has the power to delegate its authority on certain matters to sub-chambers staffed by whatever process it chooses, including consultative elections.

 - A chamber elected with less than 50% turnout can legitimately take decisions if its authority is established by a superior chamber with sufficient authorisation.

 - The same logic allows referendums with less than 50% turnout to be acted on.

 Under this logic, PCC elections are fine no matter how low the turnout, as they’re a consultative election - if they were appointed or picked out of a hat, they would be equally authorised.
 The question is then if elections with low turnout are a good or cost effective method of picking the right people for the job, which an interesting and important question - but one detached from legitimacy and authorisation.

 This passes a low bar for a definition of authorisation in that there are some possible elections that would not be authorised, elections to the superior chamber need to have at least 50% turnout (and as such the Manchester Central by-election result would definitely fall short).
-There is a final dodge available to MPs in the British system - that their elections can be seen as consultative as their power comes from the crown - but this is a bit of a unique case and is growingly out of step with the expanded role of the British electorate in recent decades.
+There is a final dodge available to MPs in the British system - that their elections can be seen as consultative as their power comes from the crown - but this is a bit of a unique case and is out of step with the expanded role of the British electorate in the last century.

 This approach isn’t just saying that one set of elections needs 50% - in federal arrangements where different powers are sent to different places, multiple bodies would need to be elected by authorising elections.
 Likewise there’d be a strong case for requiring 50% turnout on constitutionally required referendums.
 If elections have an authorising role then turnout has to, at least sometimes, be practically significant.
 How this would actually be managed practically (delay November by-elections till May?) is a different question.